powerflo-data/Final-Project-Ironhack/README.md

 Kappa:  0.4236 <br>
 F1 score:  0.4422*** <br>

-Although the accuracy is considered to be low for a single class classification problem (less than 50%), the performance of the model isn't so bad.
-Taking the kappa score into account, the results are decent compared to random choice (model-performances similar as random choice would result in a kappa score <= 0.0) <br>
+Although the accuracy is considered to be low when facing single class classification problems (less than 50%), the performance of the model isn't so bad.
+Taking the kappa score into account, the results are quite decent compared to random choice (a kappa score equal or less than 0.0 means a model-performances similar or worse than random choice). <br>

 ## Results: <br>